 - Offers a 75 credit-hour Ed.D. curriculum

-- Consists of approximately three years of coursework.
-Allow additional year(s) for completing a dissertation
+- Consists of approximately three years of coursework, plus additional year(s) for completing a dissertation

-- Offered on a full-time basis.
-Most students are able to maintain full-time employment
+- Allows most students to maintain full-time employment

-- Authorized to award the Ed.D. by the Pennsylvania Department of Education
+- Awards the Ed.D. as authorized by the Pennsylvania Department of Education

 - Offers courses in a cohort model